The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Summary and Outlook

 \section{Summary and Outlook}

-In this work we present the Stage II results from the ongoing SAGA Survey, including \nhosts{} spectroscopically complete satellite systems around Milky Way analogs.
-This release marks the completion of just over one third of our planned total (\autoref{tab:roadmap}).
-The full redshift data set around these hosts includes \nzsaga{} SAGA-obtained redshifts, peaking around $z=0.2$, and \nzother{} redshifts from the literature and pre-existing surveys.
+In this work, we present the Stage II results from the ongoing SAGA Survey, including \nhosts{} spectroscopically complete satellite systems around MW analogs.
+This release marks the completion of just over one-third of our planned total (\autoref{tab:roadmap}).
+The full redshift data set around these hosts includes \nzsaga{} SAGA-obtained redshifts, peaking around $z=0.2$, and \nzother{} redshifts from the literature and preexisting surveys.
 For galaxies in $17.5 < r_o < 20.75$, 77\% of those redshifts are first obtained by SAGA.
+Full SAGA redshift data will be made publicly available with our Stage III publication.

 Several improvements to the observing strategy and analysis have been made compared to SAGA Stage I (\paperone{}).
-We discussed these survey improvements in \autoref{sec:survey}--\ref{sec:systematic} and summarize selected highlights here: \begin{enumerate} \item We have updated our list of Milky Way analog hosts, and the `Grand List' from which these hosts are selected, incorporating updates in HyperLEDA and EDD.
-We now identify \nhostsinclnoimage{} hosts that meet our criteria, \nhoststotal{} of which have full photometric coverage at present (\autoref{fig:hosts_coverage}). \item Our photometric sources now include SDSS DR14, DES DR1, and Legacy Surveys DR6/DR7.
-We have developed a friends-of-friends merging procedure to combine overlapping photometric coverage (\autoref{fig:fof_illustration}).
-Checking against the HSC-SSP, we have verified that we do \emph{not} miss low-surface-brightness objects in our photometric catalogs. \item Using redshifts collected from \paperone{}, we have improved our target selection strategy to efficiently select very low-redshift galaxy candidates (\autoref{fig:z_distribution}, \ref{fig:target_sel}). \item We have developed a robust method to evaluate our survey completeness (\autoref{fig:host_completeness_def}), based on both spectroscopic coverage and an accurate model that characterizes of the rate of satellite discovery as a function of photometric properties (\autoref{fig:model_demo}, \ref{fig:sat_prob_model}).
+We discussed these survey improvements in \autoref{sec:survey}--\ref{sec:systematic} and summarize selected highlights here. \begin{enumerate} \item We have updated our list of MW analog hosts, and the Grand List from which these hosts are selected, incorporating updates in HyperLEDA and EDD.
+We now identify \nhostsinclnoimage{} hosts that meet our criteria, \nhoststotal{} of which have full photometric coverage at present (\autoref{fig:hosts_coverage}). \item Our photometric sources now include SDSS DR14, DES DR1, and LS DR6/DR7.
+We have developed a FoF merging procedure to combine overlapping photometric coverage (\autoref{fig:fof_illustration}).
+Checking against the HSC-SSP, we have verified that we do not miss low surface brightness objects in our photometric catalogs. \item Using redshifts collected from \paperone{}, we have improved our target selection strategy to efficiently select very low redshift galaxy candidates (Figures \ref{fig:z_distribution} and \ref{fig:target_sel}). \item We have developed a robust method to evaluate our survey completeness (\autoref{fig:host_completeness_def}), based on both spectroscopic coverage and an accurate model that characterizes of the rate of satellite discovery as a function of photometric properties (Figures \ref{fig:model_demo} and \ref{fig:sat_prob_model}).
 This satellite rate model is used to correct for survey incompleteness. \end{enumerate}